Last Updated on

 Just what is an autoresponder?
 I ask because there would be very few articles written about online marketing that wouldn't include a mention of this mysterious beast.
-Whilst often mentioned, I find many are still at odds when it comes to actual setting up and using their autoresponder.
+While often mentioned, I find many are still at odds when it comes to the actual setting up and using their autoresponder.

 Normally two other very important pieces of information are recorded by the autoresponder at this time.
 The IP address of the respondent and a date time stamp.

-The next important decision you need to make is whether you want to use single a optin or double optin method to subscribe people to your autoresponder.
-It is entirely up to you which method you choose to use. so I will just explain the differences.
+The next important decision you need to make is whether you want to use a single optin or a double optin method to subscribe people to your autoresponder.
+It is entirely up to you which way you choose to use.
+So I will explain the differences.

 When the subscriber clicks submit, there is no further action required on their part.
-From that point unless they unsubscribe, they are on your list and you utilse your autoresponder to send them emails.
+From that point, unless they unsubscribe, they are on your list, and you utilise your autoresponder to send them emails.

 After the subscriber clicks submit, your autoresponder automatically sends them an email with a link for them to click to confirm their subscription.
-If they do not confirm, they will not be added to your list.
+Not confirming their email address, will result in them not being added to your list.

 Pros and Cons

 There is no right or wrong answer as to which is correct for you.
 My advice is to evaluate each method in line with your goals and the pitfalls of each.
-The marketing community itself is evenly divided on this issue.
-To consider some recent Market Research.
-Click Here.
+Results from polling marketing community itself show no clear winner on this issue.

 There are many different reasons for choosing one over the other.
-I am just going to split the two methods by something we our all trying to achieve.
-A Subscriber List.
+I am just going to split the two methods by something we are all trying to achieve, a Subscriber List.

 Single optin removes a step in the process which moves some resistance to a subscriber.
-You will build a bigger list quicker if you use single optins.
-Points that outweigh this are potentially your list will may be of lower quality.
-People signing up with fake or disposable emails etc.
+You will build a bigger list quicker if you use a single optin.
+Potentially your subscriber list will be of lower quality.
+People may also sign up with fake or disposable emails etc.

-Double optins will build your list at a slower rate due to the extra confirmation step which does result in less subscriptions.
-The benefit is the list will be of a much higher quality and in all likelihood give you better conversions and less complaints.
+A double optin will build your list at a slower rate due to the extra confirmation step, which does result in fewer subscriptions.
+The benefit is the list of subscribers will be of a much higher quality and in all likelihood give you better conversions and reduced complaints.

 Design the Form

-To start the process rolling we need our readers to become subscribers, and there are several common methods you have probably or seen on browsing through the internet.
+To start the process rolling, we need our readers to become subscribers, and there are several standard methods you have probably or seen on browsing through the internet.

-The simplest is just a basic form that is either included in a sidebar to the left or right of the body of the page.
-These inline forms can also embedded in a page or post at various positions.
-These days almost every autoresponder known uses some sort of drag and drop builder which are generally very simple to use.
+A basic form included in a sidebar to the left or right of the body of the page is the simplest method.
+Embed these inline forms in various positions on a page or post.
+These days almost every autoresponder known uses a drag and drop builder which are generally very simple to use.

-Before designing the form the first step is to pick which list this form will subscribe people to.
-The one field that is mandatory is “email” of course.
+Decide which list to add subscribers to before designing the form.
+The one mandatory field is “email” of course.
 Beyond that is up to you to determine what you would like to collect.
-Next most common fields are “Name” or “First Name” and “Last Name”.
+Other standard information collected is “Name” or “First Name” and “Last Name”.

-Has mentioned above you will need to determine whether or not a checkbox should be shown or not for GDPR compliance.
+As mentioned above, you will need to determine whether or not a checkbox should be shown or not for GDPR compliance.

-Check the copy of your form and lead magnet to see what converts.
-Some services offer A/B testing on forms to help determine the best converting forms.
+Test the copy of your form and lead magnet to see what converts.
+Some services offer A/B testing on styles to help determine the best converting types.

-As building a subscriber list is an important function of your online business its strongly recommended not to overlook regularly checking and testing your forms.
+As building a subscriber list is an essential function of your online business its strongly recommended not to overlook regularly checking and testing your forms.

-Dynamically presenting your form dependent on the viewers behaviour is also popular.
-These opo ups can be triggered by time on page, usually set in seconds, scroll behaviour or even exit intent.
-This last pop up is very popular to try and engage your viewer one last time before they exit you page.
+Dynamically presenting your form dependent on the viewer's behaviour is also popular.
+These pop-ups can be triggered by time on page, usually set in seconds, scroll behaviour or even exit intent.
+This last pop up is very popular to try and engage your viewer one last time before they exit your page.

 The “welcome” is the first and most basic autoresponder almost everyone needs and sets up.
-This is just the beginning, and very satisfying to get under the belt.
+Nailing the first email is very satisfying to get under the belt.
 Everything else is just variations of the basic autoresponder.

-This is what my welcome email looks like on GetResponse.
-There are many great autoresponder providers available to choose from.
+My welcome email looks like on GetResponse.
+There are many great autoresponder providers from which to choose.

 - Constant Contact

-Check them all to see which suits your particular circumstance and needs, My preferred provider is GetResponse who offer a free trial for you to test drive.
+Check them all to see which suits your particular circumstance and needs, and my preferred provider is GetResponse who offer a free trial for you to test drive.

-Autoresponders can do a great deal more than just send welcome emails.
+Autoresponders can do a great deal more than send welcome emails.
 Here are just a few of the possibilities to get you thinking.
-Newsletters, follow ups, email courses.
+Newsletters, follow-ups, email courses.
 Different email lists for different interests.

-Soon you can see that you will definitely need more than one autoresponder running, to take care of these work flows automatically.
+Soon you can see that you will need more than one autoresponder running, to take care of these workflows automatically.
 Individual subscribers will be at different stages over a variety of autoresponders at any given point in time.